Liquid Color vs. Solid Color Masterbatch

 There are other points and counterpoints to be made, both for and against each type of delivery system, and if you are considering one over the other we recommend you conduct thorough research into all topics that might be relevant to your business.

 It's crucial to build a relationship with a masterbatch company that is willing to provide their expertise in handling your needs when considering adding a color masterbatch to your process.
-Contact a Colortech sales representative today.
+Contact a Colortech sales representative today or fill out the form below.